What Community Development Leaders Need to Know About Georgia’s New Permitting Law, Senate Bill 447 (SB 447)

 - Configurable workflows that ensure applications and documents are routed quickly and consistently

-- Structured document management to clearly identify time-sensitive submissions, such as third-party inspection reports
+- Structured document management to clearly identify time-sensitive submissions, such as third-party inspection reports and resubmissions

 - Public-facing dashboards that provide transparent, no-login access to permit data and status updates